Comprehensive Review Real Customer Analysis

 I'd estimate about 85% of users are thrilled with the build quality, praising the upper integrity and heel durability.
 The ReactX foam is resilient and doesn't "bottom out" quickly like softer foams.

-However, we can't ignore the common issue of forefoot wear.
-Several comprehensive wear-tests indicate that the softer rubber in the front peels or smooths out faster than expected.
-It’s a trade-off for that softer feel, but one you should be aware of if you drag your toes.
+But we can't ignore the common issue of forefoot wear.
+Several comprehensive wear-tests indicate the softer rubber up front can peel or smooth out faster than expected.
+It's the trade-off for that softer feel, and it matters if you drag your toes.

 Decision Matrix